Currently I’m running an experiment here at Growing a Green Family. Can the average family of four save $50,000 in five years simply by living green?

 How many cloth napkins will you need?

 I’ve used cloth napkins my whole life.
 My mom used them, then I did, and after 30 some odd years of use I know that typically, decent cloth napkins last about five or six years years.
-After five years they start to look a little shabby, but we’ll still use them for about another three years (we use newer ones if we’re trying to look nice).
+After five years they start to look a little shabby, but we’ll still use them for about another three years (we use newer ones if we’re trying to pull of a fancy meal).
 After about eight or so years of use cloth napkins are usually too shabby to use at meals but perfectly fine to clean with.
 My oldest cloth cleaning napkins are about ten years old.

 As for how many you need.
 For a family of four I’d suggest half a weeks worth because at some point in the week I assume you wash laundry.
 We usually have about 25 on hand at my house.
 I’d suggest 25-35 total but for this experiment let’s just go with 40 that’s about half a weeks worth.